-Issue 1 / Shifting Points of View: Three International Art Biennials in North America
+Issue 1 / New Centers of Critical Gravity: Art Biennials in North America

-Conversations with curators, artists, and communities engaged with contemporary art biennials in Santa Fe, New Orleans, and Montreal about trends and themes in these exhibitions.
+Originally published 2015, and refreshed in 2020, this issue includes conversations with curators, artists, and communities involved in contemporary art biennials in Santa Fe, New Orleans, and Montreal.
+Join us to consider the future of biennial-style exhibitions.
 Features: Andrea Bowers, Chas Jamison Banks, Sylvie Fortin, Gianfranco Foschino, Remy Jungerman, Irene Hofmann, Glenda León, Jillian Mayer, Jason Middlebrook, Gary Simmons, Franklin Sirmans, Melanie Smith, Tavares Strachan, Margaret Thomas